khaors/geocompr/main.md

 #> values      : 1024, 2892  (min, max)
 ```

-Here, we will reproject from the geographic CRS of the srtm dataset into a projected CRS.
+Here, we will reproject from the geographic CRS of the SRTM dataset into a projected CRS.
 The nearest neighbor method should not be used for continuous raster data, as we want to preserve gradual changes in values.
 Instead we will use the bilinear method which computes the output cell value based on the four nearest cells in the original raster.
 <!--